Taunting Tesla: Mainstream automakers are gearing up to challenge Elon Musk

 That poses a potentially serious challenge for Tesla as it loses the technological edge that, until recently, made it a unique alternative to conventional cars.

-“There’s a calculated assault coming from mainstream manufacturers,” contends David Sullivan, an automotive analyst with IHS Automotive.
+“There’s a calculated assault coming from mainstream manufacturers,” contends David Sullivan, a senior automotive analyst with AutoPacific.
 And it could spell serious problems for the California-based carmaker, he adds, especially if Tesla can’t resolve the production problems it is facing with its first mainstream battery car, the Model 3 sedan.

 Though production launched last July at the company’s plant in Fremont, California, a series of snags have left Tesla struggling far short of expectations.
 After announcing worse-than-expected earnings last month, Musk recently insisted production is “absolutely on track” to reach target by mid-year.
 Sullivan is one of many skeptics.
 And even if the Tesla CEO is right, he notes that the company will be well behind on meeting the estimated 400,000 or so advance reservations for the Model 3, some potential buyers now likely not to take delivery until 2019 or beyond.